aws-controllers-k8s/community/docs/design/proposals/provisioned-service/provisioned-service.md

 specification](https://github.com/servicebinding/spec#direct-secret-reference).
 This solution needs more effort from the application developers.

-The FieldExports resources required for application developers are the same, but every developer needs to repeat this same configuration for every application they deploy.
+The FieldExport resources required for application developers are the same, but every developer needs to repeat this same configuration for every application they deploy.
 The proposed solution avoids this repetition through Provisioned Services.